clstatham/papr-old/README.md

 `~ {` indicates the beginning of a list of *statements*, which are typically just connections from a number of inputs to a number of outputs.

-`@dac0 = @sineosc(0.1 440.0 0 0);` is a statement that connects the output of a sine wave osscilator to the output `@dac0`.
+`@dac0 = @SineOsc(0.1 440.0);` is a statement that connects the output of a sine wave osscilator to the output `@dac0`.

 - Again, the `@` indicates that the sine oscillator will operate at audio-rate.
 - The four numbers in parentheses are simply the *inputs* to the sine oscillator.
-In this particular case, they correspond to the amplitude, frequency, frequency-modulation amount, and frequency-modulation inputs.
+In this particular case, they correspond to the amplitude and frequency inputs.

 ## License